christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 ├── build.sh
 ├── check.sh
 ├── clean.sh
+├── ...
 └── index.html -> public/index.html
 ```
 <!-- tree --dirsfirst -L 3  | xclip -i -selection clipboard -->

+And with that we reach the end.
+I hope you learned something;
+if there're any questions, feel free to reach out via a channel of your liking: [Contact](/about).

+Have an above-average day!